com-pas/contributing/CONTRIBUTING.md

 #### Project Owner

 CoMPAS is part of the [LF Energy Foundation](https://www.lfenergy.org/), a project of The Linux Foundation that supports open source innovation projects within the energy and electricity sectors.

+#### Technical Charter

+The Project's [Technical Charter](CoMPAS%20Technical%20Charter%207-6-2020.pdf) sets forth the responsibilities and procedures for technical contribution to, and oversight of, the COMPAS Project.

 #### Committers